CooperCoolrea/FancyBucket3000/README.md

 8. To cut the hole in the wooden stand, we sketched out an area around the size of the entire valve, and used an oscillating saw to cut out the hole.

 9. For the waterproof box around our electronics, we 3D modeled and printed a box and sliding door in Autodesk Fusion.
-The following images show the design and box, and the 3D model is in the repository.
+The following image shows the printed electronic box and cover, and the 3D model is shown in the Drawings section.

 <p align="center">
 <img width=50% src="https://github.com/CooperCoolrea/FancyBucket3000/blob/main/box%20picture.JPG">